 When it comes to living a positive and healthy lifestyle, smartphones and social media face a stigma, with many blaming them for the influx of mental health problems, especially among younger generations.
 Although there is proof of some of these negative effects, this attitude can also be the catalyst to people believing their smartphones can only bring harmful influences into their life.

-In this article, we look into the positive ways your smartphone can improve your wellbeing to help keep you relaxed between your visits to our city spa, as well as recommending some apps to get you started with your more positive smartphone experience.
+In this article, we look into the positive ways your smartphone can improve your wellbeing to help keep you relaxed between your visits to our city spa locations that include Tunbridge Wells Spa and St Albans Spa, as well as recommending some apps to get you started with your more positive smartphone experience.

 Smartphones and social media are very different things, although they are often discussed as one entity.
 A lot of the negative stigma attached to the use of social media often gets attached to smartphones.
 This means that those who see social media as a negative influencer, can also see smartphones as that same negative influencer, despite the fact they are merely hosts for social media.